-As a pioneer in biofuels, the Avril Group is making further R&D investments with Diester® biodiesel to improve both its production techniques and its environmental footprint, from the field to the vehicle.
-The aim is a 50% reduction in biodiesel greenhouse gas emissions compared with fossil fuel by 2017, through a strong commitment to the Démarche de Progrès (progress project) launched in 2007.
+A pioneer in biofuels, the Avril Group continues to invest in R&D on Diester® biodiesel in order to improve both its production techniques and environmental footprint, from the field to the wheel.
+The aim is to achieve a 50% reduction by the end of 2017 in the greenhouse gas emissions of biodiesel by comparison with fossil diesel, under a strong commitment through the Progress Initiative launched in 2007.

-At the same time, Avril’s RID* is preparing the future of biomass-based renewable energies by exploring several avenues of research in new generation biofuels.
-The group is thus committed to the technological perfection and development of biodiesel and biokerosene products based on either agricultural residues (see the BioTfueL project below), or microbial lipids (with the Probio3 project developed by Toulouse White Biotechnology).
+In parallel, Avril’s RID* is preparing the future of biomass-based renewable energies by exploring several research areas in new generation biofuels.
+The Group is thus involved in technological developments on the production of biodiesel and biokerosene using either agricultural waste (see BioTfueL project, below).

-Another avenue for research concerns the pyrolysis of oleaginous lignocellulosic materials, for pinpointing and designing a process to produce new molecules with applications as biofuels or chemical intermediaries (the CATAPULT project financed by the ANR, France's National Research Agency).
+Another avenue for research concerns the pyrolysis of oilseed lignocellulosic materials in order to identify and design a process that will enable the production of new molecules for applications such as biofuels or chemical intermediates.